Tax Evasion Statistics: Just How Damaging Is it to Not Pay Your Taxes?

 Examinations by the Internal Revenue Service are rare and actual convictions are even rarer.
 However, the gap between the taxes owed and the taxes collected by the federal government is around $450 billion.

-Ballpark estimates suggest tax fraud costs the American government more than $450 billion annually.
+Ballpark estimates suggest tax fraud now costs the U.S. $1 trillion per year.

 This is called the “tax gap” – the difference between taxes due and taxes collected.
-This number excludes the reduction of taxes by avoidance, such as offshore booking of profits.
-Internal Revenue Service collectors manage to recover only about one-ninth of that amount ($52 billion), according to tax fraud statistics published by the IRS.
+The number excludes the reduction of taxes by avoidance, such as offshore booking of profits, and has seen a sharp increase since 2019 and the rise of of cryptocurrencies, according to the IRS.

 (Internal Revenue Service)

-Multinational corporations manage to avoid paying $90 billion in taxes annually.
+Multinational corporations manage to avoid paying up to $240 billion in taxes annually.

 Tax avoidance via offshore subsidiaries is the common name for de facto corporate tax evasion.
 Statistics show that 362 of the Fortune 500 companies have subsidiaries in international tax havens, such as Bermuda or the Cayman Islands.